 - To return to the previous menu list, do any below: - Click the topmost link with the symbol <.
-For example, click Home on the top-left corner to return to the main
+For example, click

 Quick Access to a Specific Page

 If you often visit a specific page in the PX2 web interface, you can note down its URL or bookmark it with your web browser.
 Next time, you just enter its URL in the address bar of the browser prior to login.
 After login, the PX2 immediately shows the wanted page rather than the Dashboard page.